AndresLopezDCo/DS4A-Team76/README.md

 ![app](app.jpg)

-We use Dash, Ploty, mathplotlib, sklearn an the most popular libraries in python.
+We use Dash, Ploty, mathplotlib, sklearn and the most popular libraries in python.

 ### CONTENT 🖇️